-VELUX Roof Window designs
+Velux Roof Window Designs

 The most common sizes for Velux windows and flashings can be found below:

-VELUX Integra roof window The VELUX Integra range has been developed to utilise their innovative system of remote control, allowing to you open and close your VELUX Integra window, blind or shutter with just a quick tap on the wireless control pad.
-With the ability to choose between electric or solar powered versions, a choice white polyurethane or natural pine finish and automatic closure when they sense rain.
-VELUX window flashing kits The purpose of installing flashing is to waterproof the VELUX installation into spcific roof coverings.
-VELUX Window flashing kits or sets is normally purchased at the same time as the windows.
-The flashing will need to purchased separately from the window as they do not come as standard with your Velux window as they can come is various options.
+The Velux Integra range has been developed to utilise their innovative system of remote control, allowing to you open and close your Velux Integra window, blind or shutter with just a quick tap on the wireless control pad.
+With the ability to choose between electric or solar powered versions, a choice of white polyurethane or natural pine finish and automatic closure when they sense rain.

-Please consider the minimum roof pitch when choosing your flashing and ensure that the flashing kit you choose fits the angle of your roof and dont forget that the flashing set also has a minimum angle required to take into consideration.
+The purpose of installing flashing is to waterproof the Velux installation into specific roof coverings.
+Velux Window flashing kits or sets are normally purchased at the same time as the windows.
+The flashing will need to be purchased separately from the window as they do not come as standard with your Velux window as they can come is various options.
+You need to consider the minimum roof pitch when choosing your flashing and ensure that the flashing kit you choose fits the angle of your roof.
+Don't forget that the flashing set also has a minimum angle required to take into consideration.

-This flashings can a also be used for thatch, profile sheeting and interlocking slate.
-EKP/EBP/EDP Flashingis designed for roofs with a pitch ranging from 25º – 90º with a maximum thikness of 15 mm and is suitable for installing a velux roof window in plain tiles for a maximum length of 340mm.
+These flashings are designed for roofs with a pitch ranging from 25º – 90º with a maximum thickness of 15 mm and are suitable for installing a Velux roof window in plain tiles for a maximum length of 340mm.

 This flashing is designed for a recessed installation of one roof window into profiled or flat roof up to 90mm in profile and suitable for roof pitches from 20º – 90º.